 Giulio Sheaves (b.
-1997) is a London-based artist and photographer working across image-making, video, and archival practices.
+1997) is a London-based artist and photographer working in image-making, video, and archival practices.

 I studied Fine Art: Photography at Camberwell College of Arts, after completing a BSc in Wildlife Conservation at the University of Kent.
 These two distinct paths continue to merge through the analytical and methodical nature of my research, a deep empathy with people, nature, and life on Earth, and a need to express ideas through visually compelling narratives